jullyanolino/qosf_mentorship_program2024/README.md

 # QOSF Mentorship Program2024
 Screening task to QOSF Mentorship Program 2024

-## Quantum Circuit Simulator
+## Task #1: State Vector Simulation of Quantum Circuits

 Welcome to the Quantum Circuit Simulator, a Python-based project that allows for the simulation of quantum circuits using both matrix-based and tensor-based approaches.
+The main purpose of this project is to satisfy the first screening task that requires candidates to implement a state vectorstatevector simulator for quantum circuits from scratch.
+The goal is to demystify how to simulate a quantum computer and to demonstrate familiarity with quantum circuits.
-This project is designed to demonstrate fundamental principles in quantum computing, including gate operations, state vector evolution, and quantum measurement.
+Therefore, it is designed to demonstrate fundamental principles in quantum computing, including gate operations, state vector evolution, and quantum measurement.
 It also offers benchmarking capabilities to evaluate performance and scalability of different simulation techniques.

 ### Table of Contents